Where to start?

 - Books for further reading

 The classic by H. P. Blavatsky written to explain some essential principles, especially on the aims, history and ethics of Theosophy, in a question and answer dialogue.
+The Key is being taken up in the Tuesday online class and in the Wednesday meeting at Queens Gardens, see Weekly Study Classes)

 The Ocean is the “The Secret Doctrine” in miniature, an outline of Theosophy’s main ideas but in a short and very accessible form.